-The light and warmth of a fire, combined with the rhythm of the drum, create an environment to develop common bonds.
-As a result, fire and the drum are the first tools used to build communities.
+Combine the light and warmth of a fire with the rhythm of the drum.
+The result is the perfect environment to develop social bonds.
+This is why fire and the drum are the first tools used to build communities.

-The reasons for the drumming vary depending on the purpose.
-This can range from simply being a time to gather and unite, providing specific guidance for the Shamanic journey.
+The reasons for the drumming vary.
+This can range from simply being a time to gather and unite.
+Or it can be to provide the focus for a special goal like healing.
 The social etiquette for the circle depends upon the purpose.
+Those with a specific purpose have a specific rhythm.
+If the group is simply to create community the rhythm can be very free-form.

 As an essential tool for building a community, the circle is the natural form.
 Everyone can see everyone else.
 And people can join in and the flow of the rhythm changes.

-It makes sense that the drum circle probably originated around a fire.
-If the purpose of the circle is for a specific purpose, the teacher controls the melody and rhythm just like the conductor of an orchestra.
+It makes sense that the drum circle started around a fire.
+The night time was the pleasure time.
+The time to gather for food and safety.
+Here, the leader of the drumming controls the melody and rhythm just like the conductor of an orchestra.

 There are several excellent books and drum track recordings for those interested in the Shamanic journey.
 You don’t need a fire to practice this spiritual technology.
 However, practicing with others can enhance your own experience.